drawpile/Drawpile/README.md

 Drawpile - a collaborative drawing program
 ------------------------------------------

-DrawPile is a drawing program with a twist: you can share your drawing live with other people.
+Drawpile is a drawing program with a twist: you can share your drawing live with other people.

 Some feature highlights: